Skip to content

 const global = await session.open();

 In the URL, note that you’re referring to the appId, webIntegrationId, and csrfToken values.
-These are all required parameters for opening a websocket properly.
-Next up is to actually open the websocket, and the app, and finally display the app title in your web app.
+These are all required parameters for opening a WebSocket properly.
+Next up is to actually open the WebSocket, and the app, and finally display the app title in your web app.

 After the const session = ... row, add the following code to your app.js file.